 Why Ayurveda Warns Against Blind Indulgence Of Senses

-According to Ayurveda, it is natural for humans to crave happiness and bodily comfort, and in the same manner it is quite natural for humans to shun pain of any kind.
+According to Ayurveda, it is natural for humans to crave happiness and bodily comfort.
+In the same manner, it is quite natural for humans to shun pain of any kind.

 Rishi Charaka declares, “Although activities of all creatures are directed intuitively towards happiness, the good and bad course they adopt depends upon the knowledge and ignorance (of each creature) respectively.”

 To live and live fully and happily is the most natural instinct of any living thing.
 This is what we dream about, this is what we pray for.

 Scratch the surface of any heart, and we find hidden deep within the desire to have health, possess vitality, and have longevity.
 This is why even the mere thought of a chronic or fatal illness strikes such terror in our heart.

 An extra growth, or some strange symptom can give us sleepless nights.
 When we see a physically or mentally unfortunate person, we feel numb and nervous at the same time, and we quickly shift our eyes away, trying to suppress our own inner fears.

 This urge to prolong life, avoid bodily harm or injury, and live life ‘fully’ has been acknowledged by all Indian scriptures and statements of authority.

 This ‘lust for life’ or jijivisha is intrinsic to the journey towards moksha (spiritual freedom), or else the game plan would fail.
 All creatures, big or small, wish to live and live happily.